-The School of Visual Communication offers a broad education as well as the very specific subject skills so we see many graduates working in the creative industries but also in a variety of employment from management, education, tourism, marketing and freelance business.
+The School of Visual Communication offers a broad education as well as the very specific subject skills.
+We see many graduates working in the creative industries, but also in a variety of employment from management, education, tourism, marketing and freelance business.

 Industry demands are constantly changing, so it’s important that we prepare you for all eventualities.
 The internationalisation components mean you are made aware of global expectations and the possibilities of work outside the UK.
 All modules have transferable skills built into the teaching, meaning you are able to apply your knowledge to a variety of tasks and challenges.

 Graphic Communication graduates work in a range of careers including:

 Birmingham City University is a vibrant and multicultural university in the heart of a modern and diverse city.
 We welcome many international students every year – there are currently students from more than 80 countries among our student community.